How to Get Rid of Dog Smell & Eliminate Dog Odor

 Keep Up On Grooming

 A lot of dogs don't like getting wet, so it's tempting to let bath time take the back burner.
 However, regular cleaning and grooming are important ways to get rid of dog body odor and keep your dog looking and feeling their best.
+With products like shampoo and dog detergents, you'll be able to reduce odors while keeping your dog fresh and clean.

 If you have a hard time remembering to give your dog regular baths, try making a schedule or setting aside a specific night of the week or month as “bath day.”
 Your dog should get a bath once a month, but more frequent shampooing may be necessary if they romp outside a lot or go swimming.